 The Plan retains a 100% interest in the PepsiCo, Inc. Defined Contribution Plans Master Trust (PepsiCo Master Trust), which holds investments in various securities, commingled trust funds and a stable value fund.
 These investments are recorded at fair value, except for the fully benefit-responsive investment contracts within the stable value fund.
 Within the stable value fund, the collective investment trust is recorded at fair value, while the synthetic investment contracts are recorded at contract value.
-Contract value is the relevant measure for the portion of the net assets available for benefits of fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+Contract value is the relevant measure for the portion of the net assets available for benefits of fully benefit-responsive investment contracts would receive if they were to initiate permitted transactions under the terms of the Plan.